 Originally it was broadcasted live from Caltech site, so you could watch the lecture and ask your question afterwards by means of an online chat.

 Introduction to Data Science by Bill Howe.
 The lecturer seems to be pretty smart and engaging at the same time, and the material pretty interesting.
 Focus on big data and databases.

-Besides these classes, there are at least two about natural language processing and even more about statistics and programming.
+Besides these classes, there are many more about statistics, computer vision, natural language processing and whatnot.
 One example is Computing for Data Analysis by Roger Peng, a very good introduction to R programming language.
 Another - Data Analysis by Jeff Leek - quite relevant.
 These guys from Johns Hopkins University will be responsible for Coursera’s Data Science specialization track, consisting of nine 4-week courses.

 A revolution in higher education is underway, so take your part.
 Be sure to browse Udacity courses, they are generally easier to digest than Coursera’s.
 This site will help you to keep tabs on all classes: www.class-central.com.